FAQs

 Towels and blankets that are in good shape are laundered and donated to local animal shelters or returned to you.

-If I have cremated remains for a pet, but Oregon Aquamation didn’t perform the aquamation, can I still order Parting Stones or art that incorporates aquamated remains?
+If I have cremated remains for a pet, but Oregon Aquamation didn’t perform the aquamation, can I still order a custom urn or art that incorporates aquamated remains?

 What if I want to keep one of my pet’s bones?